cgwire/kitsu/docs/getting-started-advanced/README.md

 This new page behave like the asset and shot global page.
 You can add your tasks with the
 ![Add Tasks](../img/getting-started/add_task_button.png) button.

-You can add custom column, fill the description, etc.
+You can add metadata column, fill the description, etc.

 You can **Rename** and **Delete** the Sequence entity on this page, as for the asset and shot entity.